pavithraturlapati/AI-Resume-Analyzer/README.md

 ------------------------------------------------------------

+This analysis provides a professionally rewritten version of the resume, followed by an evaluation of strengths, areas for improvement, and ATS compatibility.

 REWRITTEN RESUME

+Christa Frank
-Christa Frank · Senior Machine Learning Engineer Chicago, IL | 202-555-0120
+Senior Machine Learning Engineer
+Chicago, Illinois, US | 202-555-0120

 PROFESSIONAL SUMMARY

-Innovative ML Engineer with 4+ years in NLP and Conversational AI...
+Innovative Senior Machine Learning Engineer with over 4 years of experience specializing in NLP, Conversational AI, and end-to-end ML lifecycles.

+TECHNICAL SKILLS

+- Languages: Python, Django, Flask, RASA, NLTK, TensorFlow, Keras
+- ML/Data Science: Deep Learning, NLP,
+  Sentiment Analysis, Data Wrangling
+- Cloud & Tools: Azure ML Studio, AWS (ECS),
+  Docker, Git, Jupyter Notebook
+- Databases: MySQL, MongoDB, Microsoft SQL Server

 ANALYSIS & FEEDBACK

-1. Key Strengths
+1. Key Strengths and Skills
    - Specialization in Conversational AI
    - Full-Stack ML Capability
    - Strong Toolset with TensorFlow and Keras

 2. Areas for Improvement
    - Add quantifiable achievements
+   - Fix typos and encoding errors
    - Rewrite summary as a value proposition

-3. ATS Compatibility
+3. ATS Compatibility Analysis
    - Rich in high-value keywords
-   - Use a clean single-column layout
+   - Use clean single-column layout
-   - Save and submit as a searchable PDF
+   - Save and upload as searchable PDF

+4. Grammar and Action Verbs
+   - Replaced passive phrases with strong action verbs

 ------------------------------------------------------------
 ```

+## 🎓 Learning Outcomes

+After completing this project, you will understand:

+- How to integrate Gemini LLM APIs using Python
+- How role-based system instructions influence AI behavior
+- How to implement structured prompt design for organized outputs
+- How to handle PDF parsing with `pypdf`
+- How to process multi-format file input
+- How to implement robust error handling
+- How to structure modular and maintainable code
+- How to manage API keys securely using environment variables